LogCreative/ExamCountdown/README.md

 I used .NET Framework 3.5 because it will also run well on Windows XP, but Microsoft suspended the support of that OS version years before.
 This also make the compilation obstacle sense.

 Use `100%` scaling to open Visual Studio, otherwise it will damage the vbproj file inevitible so that the control cannot be displayed in a correct scaling.

+You can find the required help documentation file `Help.rtf` in the release package.

 ## Copyright